 This is perhaps the most complicated question to answer.
 It may not be easy at all, it may take weeks or months to reverse the entire process.

-It is a laborious process that requires hard work and a lot of desire.
-No one can determine how long it will take for the baby to get it, no one can determine if we are going to get tired before we try.
+It is a process of hard work as it requires time and a lot of motivation.
+No one can can say how long it will take for your baby to learn and get interested into breastfeeding again and no one knows if you are going to get tired from trying.

-It’s something that can happen, you don’t always get the baby to breastfeed again.
-And when we try we have to keep in mind that we are trying and it is not always achieved.
+It’s something that can happen: no matter a mother’s effort, babies who experience nipple confusion don’t always get back to breastfeed again.
+And when you try, you have to keep in mind that you are giving it a try, but you might not always be successful.